 E-Mail: wireless.testbed [at] connectcentre.ie

-Participant agrees that CONNECT TCD may collect and use technical data and information, including but not limited to technical information about Participant's use of the Testbed that is gathered periodically to facilitate the provision of Testbed development and other services related to the Iris Testbed.
+Participant agrees that the Iris Testbed team may collect anonymized technical data and information related to testbed usage, including but not limited to technical information about Participant's use of the Testbed.
+This information is gathered periodically to facilitate the provision of Testbed development and other services related to the Iris Testbed.
 By using these resources, you agree to TCDs use of this information to improve the Testbed performance and optimization, provided it has been anonymized so that the information shall in no case be attributable to Participant.
 Iris's GDPR Data Protection Policy is available here

 Participant's authorized use of the Testbed is effective until terminated by a party with written notice (email sufficient).
 Additionally, Participant may terminate its use and this agreement by deleting its account.
 Participant's right to use the Testbed shall terminate automatically and without notice from CONNECT TCD if Participant fails to comply with any of its obligations under this license agreement.
 The right of each party to terminate this agreement for good cause remains unaffected.
 Upon termination of its Testbed use allowance, Participant shall cease all use of the Testbed.

 11. Applicable law